MalsOffical/Late-2016-Mid-2017YouTubeTV/README.md

 WARNING: do NOT close "CMD", or else it will be "RESTART TIME!"

-1. go to downloads in file explorer and open "2016-2017YouTubeTV-main" 2.copy file path and open "CMD" them paste it in.
+1. go to downloads in file explorer and open "2016-2017YouTubeTV-main" 2.copy file path and open "CMD", type "cd " then paste it in.
 3.press enter, then type "npm start" and press enter.
 4.wait to finish then go to "http://you.re.web.link:8090" 5.Enjoy!